Annie Chapman: Children

-In 1881, the Chapman family relocated from West London to Windsor, where John Chapman took a job as a coachman to a farm bailiff named Josiah Weeks, and the Chapman family living in the attic rooms of St. Leonard Hill Farm Cottage.
-The following year, Emily Ruth Chapman died of meningitis on her brother's second birthday at the age of 12.
+In 1881, the Chapman family relocated from West London to Windsor, where John took a job as a coachman to a farm bailiff named Josiah Weeks, and the family lived in the attic rooms of St. Leonard Hill Farm Cottage.
+The following year, Emily Ruth died of meningitis on her brother's second birthday, at the age of twelve.

-Following the death of their daughter, both Chapman and her husband took to heavy drinking.
-Over the following years, she is known to have been arrested on several occasions for public intoxication in both Clewer and Windsor, though no records exist of her ever being brought before a magistrates court for these arrests.
+Following their daughter's death, both Annie and her husband turned to heavy drinking.
+Over the next several years, she was arrested on several occasions for public intoxication in both Clewer and Windsor, although no records exist of her ever being brought before a magistrates court for these arrests.

 Separation

-Chapman and her husband separated by mutual consent in 1884.
-John Chapman retained custody of their surviving daughter, while Annie relocated to London.
-Her husband was obliged to pay her a weekly allowance of 10 shillings via Post Office Order.
-The precise reason for the couple's separation is unknown, although a later police report lists the reason for their separation as Annie Chapman's "drunken and immoral ways".
+Annie and her husband separated by mutual consent in 1884.
+John retained custody of their surviving daughter, while Annie relocated to London.
+He was obliged to pay her a weekly allowance of ten shillings via Post Office Order.
+The precise reason for the couple's separation is unknown, although a later police report lists the reason for their separation as Annie's "drunken and immoral ways".

-Two years later, in 1886, John Chapman resigned from his job due to his declining health and relocated to New Windsor.
-He died of liver cirrhosis and edema, on 25 December, leading to the cessation of these weekly payments.
-Chapman learned of her husband's death through her brother-in-law.
-Her surviving daughter, Annie Georgina (then aged 13), is believed to have either subsequently been placed in a French institution or to have joined a performing troupe which travelled with a circus in France.
-Census records from 1891 reveal both of Chapman's surviving children lived with their grandmother in Knightsbridge.
+Two years later, in 1886, John resigned from his job due to his declining health and relocated to New Windsor.
+He died of liver cirrhosis and edema on 25 December, bringing an end to the weekly payments.
+Annie learned of her husband's death through her brother-in-law.
+Her surviving daughter, Annie Georgina (then aged thirteen), is believed either to have been placed in a French institution or to have joined a performing troupe that travelled with a circus in France.
+Census records from 1891 reveal both of Annie's surviving children were living with their grandmother in Knightsbridge.

 Life in Whitechapel

-Following her separation from her husband, Annie Chapman relocated to Whitechapel, primarily living upon the weekly allowance of 10s from her husband.
+Following her separation from her husband, Annie relocated to Whitechapel, primarily living on the weekly allowance of 10s he provided.
 Over the following years, she resided in common lodging-houses in both Whitechapel and Spitalfields.
-By 1886, she is known to have resided with a man who made wire sieves for a living, consequently becoming known to some acquaintances as "Annie Sievey" or "Siffey".
-At the end of 1886, her weekly allowance abruptly stopped.
-Upon enquiring why these weekly payments had suddenly ceased, Chapman discovered her husband had died of alcohol-related causes.
+By 1886, she was living with a man who made wire sieves for a living, and consequently became known to some acquaintances as "Annie Sievey" or "Siffey".
+At the end of that year, her weekly allowance abruptly ceased.
+When she enquired why these weekly payments had stopped, Annie learned that her husband had died of alcohol-related causes.

-Shortly after John Chapman's death, this sieve-maker left Chapman—possibly due to the cessation of her allowance—and relocated to Notting Hill.
-One of Chapman's friends said she became depressed after this separation and seemed to lose her will to live.
+Shortly after John's death, this sieve-maker left her, possibly due to the loss of her allowance, and relocated to Notting Hill.
+One of Annie's friends said she became depressed after this separation and appeared to lose her will to live.